migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional-requirements.md

 ---

-### NFR-802: Cookie Consent
+### NFR-802: Cookie consent

 **Priority:** Should Have

-The system shall obtain consent for non-essential cookies.
+The system shall get consent for non-essential cookies.

 **Acceptance Criteria:**